Andrew-AbiMansour/CoVMME-demo/DOI.md

     * Click on "Start New Dataset" and select "other or not applicable" in the "Preliminary Information"
     * Complete the required info and then click on "Proceed to Upload".
     * Either upload your files or enter URLs of file locations, then click on "Proceed to Review" at the bottom page.
-    * You should observe a generated DOI link e.g. 10.5061/dryad.2jm63xskr
+    * You should see on the next page a generated DOI link e.g. 10.5061/dryad.2jm63xskr

   **Example**: Victor Virlogeux *et al.* (2020).
 Data from: Association between severity of MERS-CoV infection and incubation period.
 Dryad.
 Dataset.
 DOI: [10.5061/dryad.v3546](https://doi.org/10.5061/dryad.v3546)